 CHECK MAIN ELECTRICAL PANEL

-A simple problem to rule out if you find your AC not turning on is that you do not have a flipped circuit breaker.
+A simple problem to rule out if you find your AC outside unit is not turning on is that you do not have a flipped circuit breaker.
 Locate the breaker box and remove the cover.
 In a best case scenario, you will have the breakers clearly labeled so that you know which ones correspond to which areas of your home.
 However, an almost foolproof giveaway that something is amiss is if you see a single breaker turned to the off position or halfway between on and off … it will likely be the only one in its row not flipped to a certain side (the on/off labels can be hard to see, especially if your breaker box is in a dark place like some garages).
 If it is flipped, you will want to flip it all the way off and then all of the way on.
-If this was the culprit, your problem of the AC not turning on will likely be resolved.
+If this was the culprit, your question of “why is my outside AC unit not turning on” will likely be solved.

 Alternatively, if you have an older home and a fuse box, you may consider replacing blown fuses if you are comfortable working with the electrical panel.

 One thing to also consider — whether you have a fuse box or a breaker box — is if you have recently had your outside AC unit replaced with a bigger or more powerful unit.
 If you have, make sure to check that the amp draw from the new unit is not too big for your breaker or fuse size.
 When it is cooler out the amp load may be fine, but as the AC unit has to work harder it could potentially overload your fuse or breaker.
 This can usually be corrected fairly quickly and for relatively low cost by a qualified professional.

 CHECK YOUR THERMOSTAT